![]() |

 - 1 pound carrots, peeled and cut in large chunks

-- 1 pound new potatoes, cut in quarters or large chunks
+- 1 pound red or gold new potatoes, either mini potatoes or larger ones cut in quarters or large chunks

 - 3 tablespoons flour

-BROWN THE MEAT Heat oil in a Dutch oven on medium high until shimmery.
-Add the meat, let it brown, turning every so often.
+BROWN THE MEAT Heat oil in a large Dutch oven on medium high until shimmery.
+Add the meat, in batches if needed to avoid crowding, let it really brown, turning every so often.
+Lift out the Browned Beef meat pieces and set aside for the moment.

-ADD THE VEGETABLES Add the carrots and potato, return to a boil, cover and let simmer 30 minutes.
+ADD THE VEGETABLES & SIMMER Add the carrots and potato, return to a boil, cover and let simmer 30 minutes.

 Shop Your Pantry First